 I realized on a recent trip to Seattle that my heart belongs there.
 I also realized that Seattle with kids is the best!
 While I live in the most beautiful place on earth, I am originally from Seattle.
 We hadn’t been there in 8 years, so it was time to take the kids up there for a visit.
 Immediately, I remembered why I love Seattle so much, my family is there and I just felt at home.
 We forgot how fun Seattle was with kids.

-Since we only had 6 days because of our activities it was a short trip.
+We had six days to do all the things.
 My hubs has never been able to join me because of his work.
-Because he tagged along I decided to find activities that would appeal to him and the girls.
+Because he tagged along, I decided to find activities that would appeal to him and the girls.
 They decided on the Museum of Flight, Seattle Center along with Pikes, and the Boeing Factory Tour.
 Can I just say, I am a perfect planner because everyone loved all three.
 We had the perfect combination of adult and kid activities.

 Our first day there we decided to go to Seattle Center because they were experiencing decent weather for the better part of the day.
 I was so glad that we decided to do this because it worked out perfectly.
 It was cool and sunny in the morning, but started to drizzle by the late afternoon while we were at Pike’s Place Market.
-My kids absolutely loved the International Fountains, the Artists at Play park, and going up the Space Needle.
+My kids absolutely loved the International Fountains, the Artists at Play Park, and going up the Space Needle.
 Mr. B decided to coax the girls into the fountain, which I wasn’t happy about at first.
 In the end the girl loved it.
 They were giggling and laughing despite being wet and cold.
-I wasn’t thrilled but realized later they loved it.
-The Artists Play Park was reminiscent of the parks in Germany, my kids raced to the top of the ropes and enjoyed the enormous slides.
+I wasn’t thrilled, but realized later they loved it.
+The Artists Play Park was reminiscent of the parks in Germany and Vienna, my kids raced to the top of the ropes and enjoyed the enormous slides.
 The Seattle Center is the perfect place to start with the kids.

 From there we went to the top of the Space Needle.
 This was the most expensive activity that we did, but the views from the top are worth it.
 We could see Mt.
 Rainier, Mt.
 Baker, downtown Seattle, and across the ocean.
 If it’s a clear day, I recommend doing it.
 They’ve recently renovated the bottom floor, it now has a glass floor.
-I am deathly afraid of heights but we’ve been teaching our kids that you have to be willing to try things, so I bit my lip and sat on the floor.
+I am deathly afraid of heights, but we’ve been teaching our kids that you have to be willing to try things.
+I bit my lip and sat on the floor.
 The kids loved getting a bird’s eye view of Seattle.

-We drove over to Pike’s Place and walked through there, just as it was starting to drizzle.
-What kid doesn’t love going to Seattle and watching them throw the fish.
-They also enjoyed a sample of pretty much everything.
-They loved seeing all of the fresh flowers too.
+We drove over to Pike’s Place and walked through there just as it was starting to drizzle.
+What kid doesn’t love going to Seattle and watching them throw fish?
+They enjoyed a sample of pretty much everything.
+You cannot miss the fresh flowers they smell amazing.
 Then we walked down to the water.
 A trip to Seattle isn’t complete without a trip to the Ye Olde Curiosity Shop.
 My kids weren’t quite so sure about it, but I grew up going there so we had to make the stop.
 If you haven’t been they have lots of odd items.
 A few items include mummified things, totem poles, and lots of trinkets.
 Such a fun area of Seattle for kids.

 Museum of Flight